davidderaedt/CC-Extension-Builder-for-Sublime-Text/cc-ext-sdk/README.md

 Unofficial SDK for building HTML based extensions for Adobe Creative Cloud applications.
 As of now, it consists of some command line tool / scripts and some templates.

+*If you're looking for an easier way to build HTML extensions, check out the [Sublime Text plugin](https://github.com/davidderaedt/CC-Extension-Builder-for-Sublime-Text) or the [Brackets plugin](https://github.com/davidderaedt/CC-Extension-Builder-for-Brackets), both built on top of this SDK.*

 ###createext